Find unique attractions, zany restaurants and memorable activities for families of all ages and sizes.

 No visit is ever complete without saying hello to the animals at the High Park Zoo or taking a train ride through the massive park.
 Bring a picnic or take a break to enjoy tacos at Aztec’s Mine across the street because before you know it, the sun will set and you might be able to enjoy pop-up performances by local artists who tend to visit High Park at dusk.

-Alternatively, catch a ticketed performance at Dream in High Park which features a diverse array of work including theatre, dance, comedy, contemporary and baroque music, and so much more.
+Alternatively, catch a ticketed performance at Dream with Music in High Park which features a diverse array of music.

 Dive into whale facts at the ROM